sumup-oss/circuit-ui/.changeset/nice-laws-fold.md

 '@sumup/icons': minor
 ---

-Added new payment method icon for `Postfinance`.
+Added new payment method icon for `PostFinance`.